JAMES CLARK

 « ART DIRECTION

-Much of my work was managed as a freelancer.
-This made me scrappy.
+The majority of my career was managed as a freelancer, making me scrappy.
 If I couldn’t find a photographer or illustrator, I would do the work.
 Not that I was great at either, but I had skills that were ‘good enough.’
 This experience carried through to my time at Backcountry.
-There, I built creative toolkits that designed full-funnel omni-channel campaigns, developed studio and location photoshoot concepts, directed productions, commissioned illustrators (or illustrated myself), mentored and managed a team of designers (who also returned the favor by teaching me a lot), designed for multiple event activations, vehicle wraps, and so much more.
+There, I built creative toolkits that designed full-funnel campaigns, developed studio and location photoshoot concepts, directed productions, commissioned illustrators (or illustrated), mentored and managed a team of designers (who also returned the favor by teaching me a heck-of-a-lot), designed for multiple event activations, vehicle wraps, and so much more.

-My philosophy there: we need to keep things fresh.
-Keep people surprised and delighted.
+My philosophy: we need to keep things fresh, yet timeless.
+Make it last, but keep people surprised and delighted.
 Learn what they want to see and interact with.
-How could we make THEIR experience better, not just the way WE think it should be?
+How could we make the human experience better, not just the way WE as creatives/marketers think it should be?
 Listen to the people.
 If reacting to the market isn’t working, stop reacting and start reflecting.
 What can we do to make us better?
 Much like being a good person, many years of customer service, design service, and working with both large and small businesses build empathy and compassion.
+This has shaped me as a creative, partner and leader

 If you’re reading this, you might be interested in hiring me for work.
-My time at Dickies is about up with the news of the acquisition.
+My time at Dickies is a wrap with the news of the acquisition.
 If my work and philosophy align with yours, please send me a note.
 I’d love to discuss how I can be an integral part of your brand’s identity or visual storytelling.

 Samples From The Archive